Jack Suwinski Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 16th in MLB.
+- The pitching staff for the Cardinals has a collective 8.8 K/9, which ranks 13th in the league.

-- The Cardinals have a 4.32 team ERA that ranks 18th across all MLB pitching staffs.
+- The Cardinals have the 16th-ranked team ERA across all league pitching staffs (4.27).

-- Cardinals pitchers combine to surrender the ninth-fewest home runs in baseball (60 total, one per game).
+- The Cardinals rank 11th in baseball in home runs surrendered (61 total, one per game).

-- Montgomery (2-6) gets the starting nod for the Cardinals in his 12th start of the season.
-He has a 4.48 ERA in 60 1/3 innings pitched, with 55 strikeouts.

-- In his last appearance on Sunday, the lefty went five innings against the Cleveland Guardians, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.